jonnychipz/WAUG-MeetUp/README.md

 We really appreciate you joining us and hope you found our sessions informative.

-Pleas ehelp us spread the word and fun on social media!
+Please help us spread the word and fun on social media!

 ![Logo](logo.PNG)